How to Fix Broiler Not Working on KitchenAid KFGG500ESS (Gas Range)

 • Broiler ignites on one side only or burns unevenly

-On the KFGG500ESS, the most frequent root cause is a weak or cracked broiler igniter that can no longer draw enough current to open the gas valve and sustain a flame.
+For the KFGG500ESS, the most common root cause is usually a weak or cracked broiler igniter that can’t draw enough current to open the gas valve and maintain a flame.

 Safety First

-• Turn off the gas supply valve behind the range and unplug the appliance from the wall before starting any work
+• Turn off the gas supply valve behind the range and unplug the appliance before starting any work.

-• Photograph all wiring connections before disconnecting anything so you can reference them during reassembly
+• Photograph all wiring connections before disconnecting anything; this will help during reassembly.

-• Work in a well-lit space and allow the range to cool completely if it was recently used
+• Work in a well-lit area and allow the range to cool completely if it was recently used.

 Tools & Parts Needed